 At St. Margaret's C.E.
-Junior School C.E.
 Junior School, we are committed to working in partnership with parents/carers to safeguard and promote the welfare of their children, and to support them to understand our statutory responsibilities in this area.

-When new pupils join our school, parents/carers will be informed that we have a safeguarding policy.
-A copy will be provided to parents on request and is available on the school website.
+When new pupils join our setting, parents/carers will be informed that we have a safeguarding policy.
+A copy will be provided to parents on request and is available on the website.
 Parents/carers will be informed of our legal duty to assist our safeguarding colleagues in other agencies with child protection enquiries and what happens should we have cause to make a referral to the relevant local authority or other agencies.